Jump to section

 - Reflect on your own biases as someone who may be neurotypical or neurodivergent

-- Emphasize the strengths, individual skill sets, and potentials of each employee
+- Recognize and value individual strengths, skills, and contributions of each employee

 - Engage thoughtfully, recognizing and respecting the differences among employees